openeuler-mirror/rust_shyper/README.ch.md

 - [x] NVIDIA Jetson TX2
 - [x] Raspberry Pi 4 Model B
 - [x] QEMU (note that VM migration and Hypervisor Live-update is not supported on QEMU)
+- [x] Firefly ROC-RK3588S-PC (note that VM migration and Hypervisor Live-update is not supported on ROC-RK3588S-PC)

 ## 如何编译